Can Surface Duo break the dual-screen curse?

-The announcement came on Wednesday, two years after it said it would no longer make any phone hardware.
-Although Microsoft's new Surface phone won't be available for a year, the company's commitment to the dual-screen Android device comes at a time when interest in ultralarge screen phones is on the rise.
+The announcement came on Wednesday (along with the announcement of the dual-screen Surface Neo tablet), two years after it said it would no longer make any phone hardware.
+Although Microsoft's new Surface phone won't be available for a year, the company's commitment to the dual-screen Android device -- nope, it's not a Windows phone -- comes at a time when interest in ultralarge screen phones is on the rise.
 (By the way, here's how the Surface Duo compares to the Galaxy Fold.)

 Microsoft claims that it's building a brand-new category of devices, but that isn't exactly true.
 While this will be the first dual-screen phone that supports a digital pen -- the Surface Pen -- the Duo is far from the first of its kind.
 LG's G8X with Dual Screen, for example, offers a similar dual-screen solution with the aid of a case.